 What is an annotated bibliography?

-An annotated bibliography provides a brief account of the available research on a given topic.
-It is a list of research sources that includes concise descriptions and evaluations of each source.
+An annotated bibliography provides an overview or a brief account of the available research on a given topic.
+It is a list of research sources that takes the form of a citation for each source, followed by an annotation - a short paragraph sumarising and evaluating the source.
+An annotated bibliography may be a stand-alone assignment or a component of a larger assignment.

 Purpose of an annotated bibliography